 This website and the LeLc* focuses on using Living Energy for practical, everyday applications.
 There are living energies all around you right now as you are reading this.
 They are mostly not obvious.

-Living energy is closely related to energy permaculture and to lo-cost passive energy systems that emulate nature’s patterns.
+Living energy is closely related to energy permaculture and to low-cost passive energy systems that emulate nature’s patterns (biomimetic).
 It is also a subset of community microgrids (see above tab) that power up using local, sustainable, and decentralized (distributed) energy systems.

 Here are five criteria for Living Energies: